Svetlinika-SL/Svetlinika-SL/README.md

 ## About me:
  - 👀 I’m interested in Data Analytics and frontend web-development.
  - 🌱 I’m currently learning Phyton and SQL.
- - 💪 Мне нравится писать код
+ - 💪 I like to write code.
- - 🥅 Я постоянно учусь чему - то новому
+ - 🥅 I am constantly learning something new.
  - 📫  How to reach me: svetlinikakrd@yandex.ru